PHANTOM 4 RTK SE

 Frequently Asked Questions on Cartography and Mapping

-Are the coordinates collected by the Phantom 4 RTK relative or absolute?
+Are the coordinates collected by the Phantom 4 RTK SE relative or absolute?

-The coordinates collected by the Phantom 4 RTK are absolute coordinates in WGS84.
+The coordinates collected by the Phantom 4 RTK SE are absolute coordinates in WGS84.

 How can I calculate the appropriate flight altitude based on a certain ground pixel size?